realm/realm-js/examples/rn-connection-and-error/README.md

 We will add functions for the following:
   * Forcing a client reset.
-    * This function is solely used for demo purposes and should not be used in production.
+    * This function is solely used for demo purposes and should **never** be used in production.
   * Setting the default `storeId` for a user on creation on the associated [custom user data](https://www.mongodb.com/docs/atlas/app-services/users/custom-metadata/) document.
     * An [authentication trigger](https://www.mongodb.com/docs/atlas/app-services/triggers/authentication-triggers/) will need to be created and configured to call this function.
   * Switching the associated Store for the current user.